Trump Administration Seeking To Overhaul Forest Management Rules

 The proposed rule changes include an expansion of "categorical exclusions."
 These are often billed as tools that give land managers the discretion to bypass full-blown environmental studies in places where they can demonstrate there would be no severe impacts or degradation to the land.

+John Gale, with the conservation group Backcountry Hunters & Anglers, says that if applied carefully and narrowly to certain projects, these exclusions could help lower the fire risk.
+But he's skeptical because the administration recently rolled back protections for clean water and wildlife.

+"We also don't want to see this become the Trojan horse for unchecked resource extraction," Gale says.

-On average, according to Christiansen, it can take projects like these close to 700 days to approve.
+The Forest Service insists this is not about ramping up commercial logging in public forests.
+On average, according to Christiansen, it can take big restoration projects that generally have broad support as long as two years to approve.
 She predicts that time could be cut by more than half if the rule changes move forward.

-"Let me be clear that the Forest Service will continue to deliver high quality, science-based analysis," she said.
-"We're proposing more efficiency, not shortcutting, in fact, [we're] enhancing where we can, public involvement."
+"Let me be clear that the Forest Service will continue to deliver high-quality, science-based analysis," she said.
+"We're proposing more efficiency, not shortcutting.
+In fact, [we're] enhancing, where we can, public involvement."

 Federal agencies have long complained of "analysis paralysis" when it comes to getting large landscape-scale projects approved.
 Policymakers frequently decry what they call frivolous lawsuits by litigious-minded environmental groups who use the courts to try to stop logging on public land.

-According to the government's own analysis — the last done in 2010 during the Obama administration — fewer than one-fifth of all timber and forest projects are appealed by citizens or environmental groups though.
+But according to the government's own analysis — the last done in 2010 during the Obama administration — fewer than one-fifth of all timber and forest projects are appealed by citizens or environmental groups.
 A bigger holdup is budget cuts, particularly in the Forest Service, where money has been diverted away from wildlife, habitat and forestry programs to pay for the skyrocketing costs of wildfire suppression.

-The rule changes are subject to a 60-day public comment period.
-Barring litigation, which is expected, the Forest Service hopes to finalize them by summer of next year.
+The proposed rule changes are subject to a 60-day public comment period.
+Barring litigation or other holdups, the Forest Service hopes to finalize them by summer of next year.